spalt/EO1/README.md

 - The first time the EO1 is run you will need to specify the information above.
 Click OK to save and continue.  **To get back to the configuration screen later, push C on your connected keyboard**
 - You can now unplug your mouse and keyboard and hang your EO1 back on the wall!

+### New in 0.0.7
+Device app:
+- Fixes the custom tag and other settings ocassionally losing values, especially when coming back from quiet hours.

 ### New in 0.0.6

 Device app: